On knots that divide ribbon knotted surfaces: Calculations

-This leaves \( 57 \) prime \(1\)-knots of up to \(12\) crossings with unknown doubly slice genus.
+This leaves \( 57 \) prime \(1\)-knots of up to \(12\) crossings with unknown double slice genus.

 Our methods extend fruitfully into \(13\)-crossing \(1\)-knots.
 Specifically, we restricted to \(13\)-crossing \(1\)-knots of signature \(2\) and searched for crossing changes to ribbon or doubly slice \(1\)-knots.
-This allows us to show that \(2757\) such \(1\)-knots have half ribbon genus \(2\), of which \(55\) have doubly slice genus \(2\).
-The full results of these calculations are provided at \url{wrushworth.net/ccdata}.
+This allows us to show that \(2156\) such \(1\)-knots have half ribbon genus \(2\), of which \(247\) have double slice genus \(2\).
+The full results of these calculations are provided \href{https://www.mas.ncl.ac.uk/william.rushworth/ccdata.html}{on this webpage} and \href{https://arxiv.org/abs/2209.15577}{on the arXiv}.

 Just as this paper studies \(1\)-knots that appear as cross-sections of ribbon \(2\)-knots, one could study those that appear as cross-sections of \emph{homotopy ribbon} \(2\)-knots.
-In addition to being possibly distinct to half ribbon in the smooth category, such a definition extends to the topological category also.
-The most basic question one might ask here is: is every topologically slice \(1\)-knot the cross-section of a homotopy-ribbon \(2\)-knot?
+In addition to being possibly distinct to half ribbon in the smooth category, such a definition extends to the topological category.
+The most basic question one might ask in this setting is as follows.